 - Keep their space bright, light and colorful!

 5. Organize Their Supplies

-If you have a lot of paper supplies and the space, try refurbishing an old filing cabinet.
-Follow this step by step from HomeTalk to learn how to make this chalk board filing cabinet.
+If you have a lot of paper supplies to store, try refurbishing an old filing cabinet.
+Follow this step by step from HomeTalk to learn how to make a chalk board filing cabinet.